Iterative-Alchemy/iterative-alchemy/README.md

 # iterative-alchemy
-Making magic step by step.
+Making magic one block at a time.